shovelandsandbox/Yodle/README.md

 > yodle --daemon --port 3000 --mongo mongodb://mongoUrl/database

 That's it.
 It's a little rough.
 Also it crashes a bunch so don't be scared.
 Right now the only way to view the logs is through the CLI (and you can't sort or search or limit anything) or directly in your mongo instance.

+Don't count on security or uptime or reliability.
+This is in active development!

 Finally, you can implement your own server or your own client if you want; we've documented the API here https://swaggerhub.com/api/manconeg/Yodle